gorgos/openzeppelin-solidity/docs/utilities.md

 ## Payment

 Want to split some payments between multiple people?
-Maybe you have an app that sends 30% of art purchases to the original creator and 70% of the profits to the current owner; you can build that with [`PaymentSplitter`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/PaymentSplitter.sol)!.
+Maybe you have an app that sends 30% of art purchases to the original creator and 70% of the profits to the current owner; you can build that with [`PaymentSplitter`](api/payment#paymentsplitter)!

 In solidity, there are some security concerns with blindly sending money to accounts, since it allows them to execute arbitrary code.
 You can read up on these security concerns in the [Ethereum Smart Contract Best Practices](https://consensys.github.io/smart-contract-best-practices/) website.
-One of the ways to fix reentrancy and stalling problems is, instead of immediately sending Ether to accounts that need it, you can use [`PullPayment`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/PullPayment.sol), which offers an `asyncSend` function for sending money to something and requesting that they `withdraw()` it later.
+One of the ways to fix reentrancy and stalling problems is, instead of immediately sending Ether to accounts that need it, you can use [`PullPayment`](api/payment#pullpayment), which offers an [`_asyncTransfer`](api/payment#PullPayment._asyncTransfer(address,uint256)) function for sending money to something and requesting that they [`withdrawPayments()`](api/payment#PullPayment.withdrawPayments(address%20payable)) it later.

-If you want to Escrow some funds, check out [`Escrow`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/escrow/Escrow.sol) and [`ConditionalEscrow`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/escrow/ConditionalEscrow.sol) for governing the release of some escrowed Ether.
+If you want to Escrow some funds, check out [`Escrow`](api/payment#escrow) and [`ConditionalEscrow`](api/payment#conditionalescrow) for governing the release of some escrowed Ether.

 ### Misc

 Want to check if an address is a contract?
-Use [`Address`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/utils/Address.sol) and `Address#isContract()`.
+Use [`Address`](api/utils#address) and [`Address#isContract()`](api/utils#Address.isContract(address)).

 Want to keep track of some numbers that increment by 1 every time you want another one?
-Check out [`Counter`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/v2.1.2/contracts/drafts/Counter.sol).
-This is especially useful for creating incremental ERC721 tokenIds like we did in the last section.
+Check out [`Counter`](api/drafts#counter).
+This is especially useful for creating incremental ERC721 `tokenId`s like we did in the last section.